DragonFolie/Java_Learn/README.md

 # Hi WORLD!
-its my small project where i use all what i learn.
+this is my little project where I use everything I learned while learning.
-Every package which i called in project is a topic in java which i learn learned while studying JAVA.
+Each package I named in the project is a Java topic that I study.
-In homework packege i will solve different task.
+In the homework package, I solve various tasks.
 Thanks for reading this.
-Good Luck!
+Happiness!